-Answering interview questions
+Answering interview question

 The interview is your chance to tell your employer why you are the right person for the job.
 How you handle interview questions is likely to have a significant impact on whether or not you get offered the role.